Who Is Responsible For Building Fire Safety?

-What Are the Duties of the Responsible Person?
+What Are the Duties of the Accountable Person?

-There are several critical duties the Responsible Person must undertake.
+There are several critical duties the Accountable Person must undertake.
 These are set out in the Regulatory Reform (Fire Safety) Order.
 Some of the most important ones include:

 - Taking fire precautions to ensure the safety of employees and premises

 - Undertaking a risk assessment

 - Making arrangements for the effective planning, organisation, control, monitoring and review of the preventive and protective measures